History of male homosexuality: Early Modernity

 The anonymous Love Letters Between a Certain Late Nobleman and the Famous Mr. Wilson was published in 1723 in England and was presumed by some modern scholars to be a novel.

 The 1749 edition of John Cleland's popular novel Fanny Hill includes a homosexual scene, but this was removed in its 1750 edition.
 Also in 1749, the earliest extended and serious defense of homosexuality in English, Ancient and Modern Pederasty Investigated and Exemplified, written by Thomas Cannon, was published, but was suppressed almost immediately.
 It includes the passage: "Unnatural Desire is a Contradiction in Terms; downright Nonsense.
 Desire is an amatory Impulse of the inmost human Parts."
 Around 1785 Jeremy Bentham wrote another defense, but this was not published until 1978.
 Executions for sodomy continued in the Netherlands until 1803 and in England until 1835.

+While sexual relationships between women were even less documented, the Enlightenment-era English euphemism "game at flatts" was used to refer to sex between women, both of whom had "flat" genitals -- indicating that some were aware of these relationships.